Telangana Super Thermal Power Project

 Telangana Super Thermal Power Project(TSTPP) is in Telangana, India.
 The power plant is under construction with power capacity of 1600 MW (2x800 MW) in first phase and in total planned capacity of 4000 MW.
 It is the coal based power plant of National Thermal Power Corporation.
-It is being built near Ramagundam village in Karimnagar District.
+It is being built near Ramagundam city in Peddapalli District.
+The first Unit, 800MW, was inaugurated by PM Modi on 3 October 2023.
+The second unit was inaugurated by PM Modi on 4 March 2024.

 Capacity

-The first unit of 800MW is expected to be completed by May 2020 and the next would follow in six months.
+The first unit of 800MW was expected to be completed by the third quarter of 2020, but construction was halted due to COVID-19.